 When creating a campaign, you will be able to select our drag-and-drop email design tool.
 This allows you to select from our premade templates and easily edit any element you want without having to deal with any HTML or CSS.

 In addition to our HTML email template library, we also have preformatted blocks that you can drag and drop to create your own template that conveys exactly what you want in your emails.
 The only real limit is your imagination!
 (OK, that sounded a bit corny — but it’s true!)

 Now that you have all the resources you need, it’s time to stop underwhelming your subscribers with boring emails.
 Whether you’re using downloaded email templates or a drag-and-drop design tool, you’re ready to start sending beautifully-designed emails that convert!

-After creating the design that you want to use — whether using a template or creating your own email — don’t forget to segment your email list and personalize the content in your message to achieve the maximum amount of engagement.
+After creating the design that you want to use — whether using a template or creating your own email — don’t forget to use email list segmentation and personalization tactics in your message content to achieve the maximum amount of engagement.
 And, if you’re creating a newsletter, be sure to think of the user’s needs first!